Short on Space? How to Maximize Your Church Facilities

 When it comes to the growth of your church, a lack of facilities can be bittersweet.
 As an indicator of new growth, it’s exciting for the community.
 But at the same time a shortage of space is not only uncomfortable for members, it can also hinder additional growth.
 If moving to a bigger facility isn’t an option for you yet, there are a few things you can do to maximize your current church facility.

 Switching from pews to chairs allows you to fit more members into the same facility, as you can better arrange them to fit the room.
 Chairs will also allow you to revamp your main worship facility and provide other uses - meetings, youth activities, etc. - making the best of the worship space you have.

 Rent a Larger Venue for Sunday Services

 If your biggest space concern is on Sunday morning, renting a school auditorium, community center, or other buildings just for Sundays can be a great option.
-Portable room dividers are a must in this situation, allowing facility managers to organize the space to best fit your needs.
+Partition walls are a must in this situation, allowing facility managers to organize the space to best fit your needs.

 Utilize Overflow Space